-Some CIBC ETFs specialize by investing in particular industries, sectors of the economy or parts of the world, or by using a specific investment style or approach, such as growth, value or socially responsible investing.
-Specialization may limit the types and number of investment opportunities available to a CIBC ETF and, as a result, a CIBC ETF may deviate from a benchmark or the performance of comparable funds that do not have a specialization.
-While specialization allows certain CIBC ETF(s) to better focus on a particular sector or investment approach, investment in such CIBC ETF(s) may also be riskier than funds with broader diversification.
-Specialty funds may experience greater fluctuations in price because securities in the same industry tend to be affected by the same factors.
-These funds must continue to follow their investment objectives by investing in their particular specialty, even during periods when such specialty is performing poorly.
+Some ETFs specialize by investing in particular industries, sectors of the economy or parts of the world, or by using a specific investment style or approach, like growth, value or socially responsible investing.
+Specialization may limit the types and number of investment opportunities available to an ETF.
+While specialization allows these ETFs to better focus on a particular sector or investment approach, investment in these ETFs may also be riskier than ETFs with broader diversification.
+Specialty ETFs may experience greater fluctuations in price because securities in the same industry tend to be affected by the same factors.
+These ETFs must continue to follow their investment objectives by investing in their particular specialty, even during periods when such specialty is performing poorly.
 Some industries or sectors are heavily regulated and may receive government funding.
 Investments in these industries or sectors may be substantially affected by changes in government policy, such as deregulation or reduced government funding.
 Some other industries and sectors may also be impacted by interest rate or world price fluctuations and unpredictable world events.